 This article shares a selection of photographs that I captured handheld before sunrise at LaSalle Park in Burlington, Ontario.
 I must admit that it felt a bit odd to head off during the wee hours of an early November morning to capture some landscape images without a tripod.

-This article shares a selection of 25 consecutive images that were captured handheld using an Olympus OM-D E-M1X while panning with Pro Capture H mode.
+This short article shares a selection of 12 consecutive images of a Blue Jay taking flight.
+The photographs were captured handheld using an Olympus OM-D E-M1X with the Pro Capture H mode.